lockss/laaws-metadataextractor/README.md

 org.lockss.plugin.auContentFromWs.urlContentWs.timeoutValue=600
 org.lockss.plugin.auContentFromWs.urlContentWs.userName=the-correct-user

+### Using another REST web service for metadata stotage
-To use another REST web service to store and retrieve the extracted metadata, in ./lockss.opt add the following options with the appropriate values:
+To use another REST web service to store the extracted metadata, instead of storing it in the configured database, in ./lockss.opt add the following options with the appropriate values:

 org.lockss.metadataManager.mdRest.serviceLocation=http://localhost:8889
 org.lockss.metadataManager.mdRest.timeoutValue=600